 Lubrication is used to make the transition of bullets smooth during the manufacturing, loading, and firing mechanism.

 The forensic expert noticed a red wax on the bullet that killed Trey.
-All shooters use a lubricating wax but only one of the guns used red wax.
+All shooters use lubricating wax but only one of the guns used red wax.
 The firearm belongs to Dan Smith.
 He also finds other resonating features such as bullet builds and high powder propellant.

 Fletcher’s findings were proven to be true by a forensic 3D animation model (by Steve Irwin) that depicts the path of the projectile and how it hit Trey’s temple.